 Herman Grieb, a renowned taxidermist, created a unique and enduring legacy.
 His works continue to appeal to hunters and nature-lovers.

-The full article is available in the Fall 2008 Issue.
+The full content is available in the Fall 2008 Issue.

 Roger Tory Peterson wrote the book on bird identification.
 A museum in his hometown, Jamestown, NY, designed by Robert A.M.
 Stern, celebrates the naturalist's art and his life's work.